shanky-ux/DT-CultureTech-Assignment/README.md

 # Submission Note

 AI tools were used as research assistants and productivity accelerators.
 Final outputs were manually reviewed, refined, and validated before submission.

+The final deliverables were aligned with the assignment requirement of:
+- Scientific execution
+- Question → Hypothesis → Experiment thinking
+- Human verification
+- Controlled AI usage
+- Evidence-backed reasoning